 Home Fires Are Biggest Disaster Threat Faced in the U.S.

-The American Red Cross Rhode Island and City of Warwick are joining together to offer free smoke alarms and installations to residents in the Conimicut section of Warwick on Thursday, October 27, 2016.
+The Connecticut American Red Cross and the 8th Utilities District Fire Department are joining together to offer free smoke alarms and installations to residents in Manchester on Saturday, June 10.

 The smoke alarm installations are part of the Red Cross Home Fire Campaign to reduce the number of home fire deaths and injuries.

-Red Cross volunteers will be joined by volunteers from the Warwick Fire Department, St. Vincent DePaul and the Warwick Rotary to visit homes between 9 a.m. and 3:30 p.m. on October 27.
+Red Cross volunteers will be joined by members of the 8th Utilities District Fire Department and the Manchester Community Emergency Response Team (CERT) to visit homes between 9 a.m. and 3 p.m. on June 10.
 Teams making visits will share fire safety and preparedness information and install smoke alarms in homes as requested.
 Volunteers will help families understand the importance of fire safety and help them develop personalized family escape plans to use in the event a fire breaks out in their home.

-“Our mission at the American Red Cross is to prevent and alleviate human suffering caused by disasters,” said Tempie Thompson, Executive Director, American Red Cross Rhode Island.
-“Home fires are the biggest disaster threat faced in the U.S. On average, we respond to about two home fires each day.
-Our goal is to reach as many homes as we can with this program to help ensure people know what to do and are prepared in the event they experience a home fire.”
+“Our mission at the American Red Cross is to prevent and alleviate human suffering caused by disasters,” said Mario Bruno, CEO, American Red Cross Connecticut and Rhode Island Region “Home fires are the biggest disaster threat faced in the U.S. On average, in our region, we respond to about two home fires each day.
+Our goal is to reach as many homes as we can with this program to help ensure people know what to do and are prepared in the event they experience a home fire.
+We want people to be safe.”

 Since October of 2014, the Red Cross has worked with fire departments and community groups across the country as part of a multi-year campaign to reduce the number of home fire deaths and injuries by 25 percent; home fires remain the biggest disaster threat to individuals and families in the United States.
 60 percent of house fire deaths occur in homes with no working smoke alarms.
 This campaign is in direct response to that dire threat, with the Red Cross committing to install 2.5 million free smoke alarms in neighborhoods at high risk for fires, and to educate those residents about fire prevention and preparedness.
-As of August 2016, the Red Cross and partners have saved 102 lives as part of this campaign.
+As of May 2017 the Red Cross and partners have saved more than 230 lives as part of this campaign.

-Since the Home Fire campaign began, nearly 450,000 smoke alarms have been installed in all 50 states and four territories, and it has reached nearly 570,000 children through campaign youth preparedness education programs, such as The Pillowcase Project.
+Since the Home Fire campaign began, more than 500,000 smoke alarms have been installed in all 50 states and four territories, and it has reached nearly 570,000 children through campaign youth preparedness education programs, such as The Pillowcase Project.

 HOME FIRE SAFETY Most home fires can be prevented.
 Homeowners should avoid using items that can be hazardous, such as candles and space heaters – common items that can turn dangerous very quickly.